ezcguerrar/cordova-plugin-lottie-splashscreen-ez/example/README.md

 # lottie-demo

-### A small example project to show configuration of the cordova-plugin-lottie-splashscreen plugin.
+### A small example project to show configuration of the cordova-plugin-lottie-splashscreen-ez plugin.

 ### Getting started